Railway air brake: Westinghouse air brake

-In his patent application, Westinghouse refers to his 'triple-valve device' because of the three component valvular parts comprising it: the diaphragm-operated poppet valve feeding reservoir air to the brake cylinder, the reservoir charging valve, and the brake cylinder release valve.
+In his patent application, Westinghouse refers to his 'triple-valve device' because of its three component valvular parts: the diaphragm-operated poppet valve feeding reservoir air to the brake cylinder, the reservoir charging valve, and the brake cylinder release valve.
 Westinghouse soon improved the device by removing the poppet valve action.
 These three components became the piston valve, the slide valve, and the graduating valve.

 The Westinghouse system functions as follows: